CENSUS/shadow/README.md

 *Note: This feature is currently Windows-only!*

-The **symbol** command allows you to search for SpiderMonkey and DOM classes and structures of specific sizes.
+The **symbol** command allows you to search for SpiderMonkey and DOM classes (and structures) of specific sizes.
 This is useful when you're trying to exploit use-after-free bugs, or when you want to position interesting victim objects to overwrite/corrupt.

 In the "aux" directory you can find a small PDB parsing utility named **symhex**.
-Run it on "xul.pdb" to generate the Python pickle file that **shadow** expects in the "pdb" directory (as *pdb/xul.pdb.pkl*).
-Before running **symhex** make sure you have registered "msdia90.dll"; for example on my Windows 8.1 x86-64 installation I did that with *regsvr32 "c:\Program Files (x86)\Common Files\Microsoft Shared\VC\msdia90.dll"* from an Administrator prompt.
+Run it on "xul.pdb" to generate the Python pickle file that **shadow** expects in the "pdb" directory (as "pdb/xul.pdb.pkl").
+Before running **symhex** make sure you have registered "msdia90.dll"; for example on my Windows 8.1 x86-64 installation I did that with

+*regsvr32 "c:\Program Files (x86)\Common Files\Microsoft Shared\VC\msdia90.dll"*

+from an Administrator prompt.
 You also need the "comtypes" Python module; install [pip](https://pip.pypa.io/en/latest/installing.html) and then do *pip install comtypes*.